AP Advisory: College basketball coverage | Federal News Network

 Editors:

 To help you with prepartions for the upcoming 2022-23 college basketball season ahead of Nov.
 7 tipoff, here are some of AP’s plans.
 An up-to-the minute listing of all stories planned, including games and events, is available in Coverage Plan on AP Newsroom, http://newsroom.ap.org/coverageplan.
-You can also find a link to Coverage Plan on the left navigation of the Newsroom home page, http://newsroom.ap.org.
+You can also find a link to Coverage Plan via the Newsroom home page, http://newsroom.ap.org.
 Please contact Dave Zelio (dzelio@ap.org) with questions.
 All times Eastern.

 READ MORE